Gender Queer: A Memoir: Library responses to censorship

-In Bonner’s Ferry, Idaho, the public library director resigned in August 2022 after harassment related to banning books, and Gender Queer in particular.

-At a Meridian, Idaho library board meeting in the fall of 2022 the library director stated, "I'm a fourth-generation Idahoan.
+In Bonner's Ferry, Idaho, the public library director resigned in August 2022 after harassment related to banning books, and Gender Queer in particular.
+At a Meridian, Idaho, library board meeting in the fall of 2022 the library director stated, "I'm a fourth-generation Idahoan.
 I've worked in libraries for over two decades.
 I have never seen this level of vitriol, hate, and thinly veiled threats of violence at libraries."
-In February of 2023 a group of residents in Meridian filed a petition to eliminate the Meridian Library District in order to restrict access to books they deemed offensive, including Gender Queer.
-A public hearing will allow comments from Meridian residents on March 20, 2023.
+In February 2023, a group of residents in Meridian, Idaho filed a petition to eliminate the Meridian Library District in order to restrict access to books they deemed offensive, including Gender Queer.
+A public hearing allowed comments from Meridian residents on March 20, 2023.
+The library board for the Ada Community Library in Ada County, Idaho, (a separate library system from the Boise and Meridian library systems which are also located within the county) in March 2023 voted to remove six books from circulation, including Gender Queer, for being "harmful to minors."
+However, the decision was reversed in April 2023, as the board had violated the Idaho Open Meeting Law because the vote occurred "without noting an action item on the agenda."

 Politics

-Numerous conservative politicians in the United States have challenged Gender Queer and other books.
+Numerous conservative politicians in the United States have challenged Gender Queer and other books, including Ron DeSantis, Republican governor of Florida.
 Henry McMaster, Republican governor of South Carolina, called for an investigation into "obscene and pornographic" material such as Gender Queer in the state's schools.
 The book was seen as having a significant impact on the 2021 Virginia gubernatorial election race between Republican Glenn Youngkin and Democrat Terry McAuliffe.
 During the last debate between the two candidates, Youngkin referred to the viral Fairfax County School Board meeting incident which had occurred just five days earlier:

 What we've seen over the course of this last 20 months is our school systems refusing to engage with parents.
 In fact, in Fairfax County this past week, we watched parents get upset because there was such sexually explicit material in the library they had never seen.
 It was shocking.
 And in fact, you vetoed the bill that would have informed parents that they were there.

 The bill referred to by Youngkin applied only to assigned reading, not books like Gender Queer which were merely present in a school's library.
 In his response to Youngkin, McAuliffe stated "I don't think parents should be telling schools what to teach."
 This was widely interpreted as a critical gaffe which contributed to McAuliffe's ultimate loss.
 Soon after the debate, Youngkin's campaign began running a campaign advertisement which juxtaposed McAuliffe's statement with footage from the Fairfax County board meeting.